ronen567/just-the-docs/docs/linear-regression-new.md

 ---

 # Linear Regression with the Analytical Solution
+This post is about **Linear Predictor** aka **Linear Regression**.
+Though not as commonly used as a  Supervised Learning prediction model for, it is a relatively simple model, which might be a good point to start with, and gain familiarity with some of the predictors' principles.

 When speaking of Supervised Learning, curenntly **Logistic Regression** is the commonly used predictor.
 We'll present it in a post which follows.
 Still, this post is about another predictor model, the **Linear Predictor** aka **Linear Regression**.
 Though not as commonly used for Supervised Learning, it is a relatively simple model, which might be a good point to start with, and gain familiarity with some of the predictors' principles.